raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 ![Diagram showing zero, partial, and full path coverage by tile](/assets/clip_tiles.svg)

 The mask computation and compositing only needs to happen for the partial coverage tiles (shown as gray in the above figure).
 The others can be rendered much more efficiently.
-Zero coverage tiles suppress the rendering of child nodes, basically from the BeginClip to the corresponding EndClip.
+Zero coverage tiles suppress the rendering of child nodes, basically from the `BeginClip` to the corresponding `EndClip`.
 And full coverage tiles are basically a no-op; the mask need not be rendered, and child nodes are rendered as if there were no clip in effect.

 ## GPU computation of clip bounding boxes